graninas/automatic-whitebox-testing-showcase/README.md

 ### Free monad eDSLs for business logic

 It’s crucial to understand why we need to abstract our business logic with Free monads to enable such option as the automatic white-box testing.
-It seems other approaches (Final Tagless, Service Handle Pattern, ReaderT pattern) do not allow to create this mechanism, or it will be less convenient to do so.
-Free monads, in comparing to Final Tagless, do not allow to embed an arbitrary effect in the middle of a scenario.
-It’s probably possible with FT to overcome this problem with different additional wrappers, but let’s agree that we need to introspect every effectful step from the logic.
-Introspection is essential for a Free monadic languages, and we’ll just use this property to construct a more advanced mechanism of recording-replaying over our language.
+It seems other approaches (`Final Tagless`, `Service Handle Pattern`, `ReaderT Pattern`) do not allow to create this recording-replaying mechanism, or it will be less convenient to do so.
+It’s probably possible with FT to overcome this problem with different additional wrappers, but let’s agree that introspection of Free monads makes this task much easier.

 Suppose we have a Free monadic language with the following methods available: